decentraland/adr/content/ADR-153-transform-sdk-component.md

 ## Semantics

-In any rendering engine, to project the three-dimensional points on a two-dimensional screen, matrix calculations are used.
-A good summary "one phrase summary" of the following section would be "_the TransformComponent is used to calculate the world matrix of each entity_".
-To do so, it takes into consideration the parent of the entitites, because scenes in the Decentraland Protocol are a hierarchy of entities.
+In any rendering engine, to project the three-dimensional points on a two-dimensional screen, matrix transformations are used.
+It is first required to calculate the "world matrix" of an entity.
+Then that matrix is used to calculate all the local positions of each vertex.
+And then those vertex positions are projected to the screen coordinates using a "view matrix" and the "projection matrix".
+We will focus now in the first one, the "world matrix".
+To calculate it, all the components of the vectorial TransformComponent are used, taking into consideration the parent entity's "world matrix".
 But parenting of entities is a complex for an ECS-based engine, becayse entities are stored in a flat structure, and trees are a synthetic construct for positioning purposes only.

 One of the complexities is that rendering engines usually require a acyclic tree-like structure to calculate all the world matrices.
 Due to the commutative nature of the CRDT messages, there may be scenarios in which, during a window of time, the reflected state of the messages contain cycles in the parenting hierarchy.